frnrbt/ondorse-home/index.md

   - section_id: hero
     type: section_hero
     image_alt: App preview
+    title: >-
-    title: Business is a changing world
+      Business is a changing world.
+Get instantly notified of any KYC and KYB change.
     content: |
       It is all about KYB and check
     actions: